MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/pricing-subscription.md

 ### I'm a non-profit organization.
 Are there any grants or sponsorships for using the training portal?

-If you’re a non-profit and would like an Azure grant for using Community Training, you can apply by referring **[this article](../infrastructure-management/install-your-platform-instance/setup-platform-instance-on-azure-subscription-for-nonprofits.md)** and avail the grant subject to eligibility.
+If you’re a non-profit and would like an Azure grant for using Community Training, you can apply by referring **[this link](https://www.microsoft.com/nonprofits/eligibility?activetab=pivot1:primaryr4**) and avail the grant subject to eligibility.

 ### Can nonprofit organizations use their existing Azure Credits towards Community Training hosting costs?

-Nonprofit organizations can receive $ 3,500 worth of Azure credit from Microsoft, which can be used towards hosting the Community Training.
+Nonprofit organizations can use the Azure credits towards hosting the Community Training.

 For more details on Microsoft Nonprofit offers, please check  [**this link**](https://nonprofit.microsoft.com/register).

-To redeem the Azure grant and deploy the platform on a sponsored subscription for nonprofits, refer to [**this article**](../infrastructure-management/install-your-platform-instance/setup-platform-instance-on-azure-subscription-for-nonprofits.md).

 ### For how long is the Microsoft Azure grant for nonprofits valid?
 Do we get it every year?

 Azure credit for nonprofits is an annual grant.

-### What are the Azure Services used by Community Training?

-Here is the list of services that are used by the Community Training:

-* Azure App Service
-* Azure Blob Storage
-* Azure Media Service
-* Content Delivery Network
-* Azure SQL Database
-* Azure Key Vault
-* Azure Application Insights

 ## Pricing & Purchase